Concordium/concordium-node/scripts/distribution/ubuntu-packages/README.md

   remapped) then this should be set to the external port so that other nodes can successfully connect.

-- `TRUSTED_NODES_FILE` should be a path to a file.
-The file must be a list of lines, each line being in the format `addr:port` where addr and port are the address and port of a "trusted node".
-These are peers to which this node will try to keep connection to and never drop.
+- `CONCORDIUM_NODE_CONNECTION_CONNECT_TO` is a comma separated list of peers which the node will try to keep connection to and never drop.
+The peers must be in the format `addr:port` where addr and port are the address and port of a "trusted node".

-  NB: The node is sandboxed, so it would be best to put the file under the node's state directory `/var/lib/concordium/`

 - The complete list of configuration options can be obtained by running `concordium-node --help`.